simonkrenger/oracle-install-scripts/README.md

 # Simons Oracle Installation Scripts
 This repository contains scripts to automate an Oracle database installation.
-The scripts are self-contained and allow you to perform installation and configuration of a new Oracle database on a vanilla Linux distribution.
+The scripts are self-contained and allow you to perform installation and configuration of a new Oracle database on a vanilla Oracle Linux distribution.
 The scripts install the software according to the Optimal Flexible Architecture (OFA).

 I mainly use these scripts for my own personal database setups.
 Currently, the following scripts are available (for detailed description, see below):
 * install_db_software.sh